Mortal Kombat: Onslaught

-Mortal Kombat: Onslaught is an upcoming action-adventure beat 'em up role-playing game, developed by NetherRealm Studios.
-It is scheduled to be released for mobile platforms in 2023.
+Mortal Kombat: Onslaught is a 2023 action-adventure beat 'em up role-playing video game, developed by NetherRealm Studios, released worldwide in 2023 it was shut down on October 21, 2024, following the closure of the company's mobile division.
 A spin-off of the Mortal Kombat franchise, it is the fourth installment to not be a fighting game and combines the combat gameplay with a full cinematic storyline, reminiscent of free-to-play mobile multiplayer online battle arena games.
-It began location testing on October 31, 2022.

 Developer Ed Boon stated about the development of the game, "We are pushing the boundaries of Mortal Kombat to allow players to experience the franchise in new ways, while still staying true to its core visceral nature...
-With Mortal Kombat: Onslaught, we reimagined Mortal Kombat into a strategic team-based collection RPG with fast-paced, group melee combat that both new and existing fans can enjoy."
+With Mortal Kombat: Onslaught, we reimagined Mortal Kombat into a strategic team-based collection [role-playing game] with fast-paced, group melee combat that both new and existing fans can enjoy."

+The game began location testing on October 31, 2022.
+It was shut down on October 21, 2024, as had been announced in July following the reported closure of the company's mobile division.